pieaerts/pieaerts/_masterclasses/kenya-photography-expedition-october-2022-fully-booked-copy.md

 ### **Testimonials of previous participants**

-Below you see the October 2022 Expedition group!
-We had such a blast!
-I have asked each participant to write a short testimonial about this trip and what it did to them.
-You can read them below the image.
+Below you see an image of the October 2022 Expedition group!
+We had such a blast on the Amboseli lake-bed as well as in Mara North.
+Immediately after the expedition, I asked each participant to write a short testimonial about this trip and talk especially about what this expedition did to them.
+Just a small note of how they felt after the trip.
+You can read their comments below.

 ![](/uploads/slides-elewanadsdsdsds.jpg)